 "Uh … I … yeah.
 Cap'n?"

-Mal glowered down the barrel of his pistol, then brought the radio up to his mouth.
+Mal glowered down the barrel of his pistol.
 "Do it."
-He pulled back the gun's hammer.
+He released the radio’s button as he pulled back the gun's hammer.

 Badger kept smiling.